Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Related Work

 \mypar{Video and 3D representation learning.} Self-supervised representation learning has also been explored in the context of videos and 3D point clouds.
 Extending the success of the CLIP architecture~\citep{clip} from images to videos, a body of work proposes to pretrain a video encoder by aligning the feature space with textual guidance extracted from video captions~\citep{videoclip,merlot,vatt,internvideo}.
 Other pretext tasks used in video representation learning include next frame prediction~\citep{mcjepa} and MAE~\citep{videomae,videomaev2,omnimae}.
-Among them, \citet{vjepa} adapt the MAE-inspired joint embedding prediction architecture (JEPA)~\citep{ijepa,lecunpath} to the spatio-temporal domain, achieving state-of-the-art performance on a wide spectrum of video and image tasks.
-Despite the extensive research on 2D visual foundation encoders, pretrained models for 3D point clouds are significantly fewer due to the lack of large-scale 3D datasets.
+Among them, V-JEPA~\citep{vjepa} adapts the MAE-inspired joint embedding prediction architecture (JEPA)~\citep{ijepa,lecunpath} to the spatio-temporal domain, achieving state-of-the-art performance on a wide spectrum of video and image tasks.
+Despite extensive research on 2D visual foundation encoders, pretrained models for 3D point clouds are significantly fewer due to the lack of large-scale 3D datasets.
 Existing work has explored contrastive pretraining~\citep{contrastivescenecontexts,pointcontrast,depthcontrast} and masked signal modeling~\citep{maskpoint,pointmae,maskscene,pointmask,pointbert,pointm2ae} for point representation learning.
-Recently, benefiting from the rapid advancement of 3D data rendering and a large synthetic dataset~\citep{structured3d}, Swin3D~\citep{swin3d} has outperformed other pretraining methods by a significant margin using supervised pretraining.
+Recently, benefiting from the rapid advancement of 3D data rendering and large synthetic datasets~\citep{structured3d,deitke2023objaverse}, Swin3D~\citep{swin3d} and Uni3D~\cite{uni3d} have outperformed other pretraining methods by a significant margin with large-scale pretraining for scene-level perception and object-level understanding, respectively.

 \mypar{Generation and mixture of experts (MoE) for feature extraction.} With the success of diffusion-based generative models~\citep{diffusion2015,diffusion2020,stablediffusion}, a line of research has begun to explore their role in image perception tasks.
 These methods extract feature maps or attention maps of a given image from the U-Net architectures of diffusion models and perform various downstream tasks, including depth estimation~\citep{unleashingdiffusiondepth,diffusiondepth,monoculardepthdiffusion}, semantic segmentation~\citep{labelefficientdiffusion,emerdiff,diffumask,diffusionseg,unleashingdiffusiondepth}, object detection~\citep{diffusiondet}, and panoptic segmentation~\citep{odise}.
 Another line of work~\citep{ataleoftwofeatures,whatdoesdiffusionknow,frozenlm4vision} investigates the complementary nature of different embeddings extracted by multiple foundation backbones and their joint effect on downstream tasks~\citep{probing3d,amradio}.
 However, these investigations have been limited to the 2D domain, leaving the potential of leveraging pretrained encoders for perception and reasoning tasks in complex 3D scenes~\citep{sqa3d,scanqa,sig3d,3dllm,openscene,pla3d,lerf,3dconcept,3dvista} largely unexplored.